emikes919/eddymikes_blog/_posts/2022-11-28-a-lunatics-guide-to-productivity.md

 Notion is so simple and works so well that I often ask myself how it didn't exist 10 years ago.

 Getting started with Notion can be a little intimidating.
 The application is infinitely flexible, and all the functionality choices can be a bit overwhelming.
-There’s also no shortage of YouTube gurus out there promoting the most optimized and sexy personal dashboard.
+There’s also no shortage of YouTube gurus out there promoting crazy optimized personal Notion dashboards.

 Don’t worry about all that.
 Start small by creating something simple like your to-do list, and see if it’s for you.
 Some people prefer a good ol’ handwritten to-do list, and that’s fine too.